mjordan/islandora_scg/README.md

 * `drush iscgl --user=admin --quantity=20 --content_model=islandora:sp_basic_image --parent=islandora:sp_basic_image_collection --namespace=testing`
 * `drush iscgl --user=admin  --content_model=islandora:sp_pdf --parent=islandora:sp_pdf_collection --pages=10 --metadata_file=/tmp/metadata.tsv`

-There is no need to run Islandora Batch's drush commands separately - the Content Generator does that for you.
+There is no need to run Islandora Batch's drush commands separately - the Sample Content Generator does that for you.

 Required parameters are:
 * `--content_model` (the PID of the content model of the objects you want to create, taken from the list at the top of thie README)